Mohamadaliibrahim/language_practice_bot/README.md

+Here's an updated README file to fit your project with the new levels and XP-like progress tracking:

+---

 # Language Practice Bot

 Welcome to the **Language Practice Bot**!
-This is a Python application that helps you practice translating English words into other languages through a friendly graphical user interface (GUI).
-It's a fun and interactive way to enhance your vocabulary in Spanish, French, German, and Italian.
+This is a Python application designed to help you practice translating English words into other languages through a fun, interactive graphical user interface (GUI).
+Improve your vocabulary in Spanish, French, German, and Italian, progressing through multiple skill levels from Beginner to Fluent!

 ## Repository